-Since 2012, CCRP has been developing the idea and practice of farmer research networks (FRNs).
-An FRN is a set of farmer groups that conducts agroecological research of relevance to its membership.
+Since 2012, the CCRP has been developing the idea and practice of farmer research networks (FRNs), or a set of farmer groups that conducts agroecological research of relevance to their members.
 FRNs typically work in partnership with researchers, development organizations, farmer organizations, and/or broader networks.
-Because each FRN develops in response to its contexts and opportunities, FRNs are diverse, varying in their structures, aims, and organizational and leadership models.
-They are, however, aligned by adhering to a set of principles (see below) and by sharing experiences and learnings.
+Because each FRN develops in response to its own contexts and opportunities, FRNs are diverse, varying in their structures, aims, and organizational and leadership models.
+They are aligned, however, by their adherence to a set of principles (see below) and by sharing experiences and learnings.

 CCRP’s work on farmer research networks is guided by a set of principles:

 - Farmers who represent the social and biophysical diversity of their communities participate in the whole research process.

 - Research is rigorous, democratized, and useful, providing practical benefits to farmers as well as insights on biophysical and social variation.

 - Networks foster collaboration and opportunities for learning and knowledge sharing.

 To see the full set with sub-principles, click here